vkreat-tech/ctrl4ai/README.md

 #### Contact Developers: [Shaji](https://www.linkedin.com/in/shaji-james/), [Charu](https://www.linkedin.com/in/charunethragiri/), [Selva](https://www.linkedin.com/in/selva-prasanth-274b66166/)

 ## Highlights
 - Open Source Machine learning / Deep learning Package - focusing only on data preprocessing as of now.
-  - The package has lot of methods that can be used independently, but the major highlight of the package is a method with hyperparameters covering the entire flow of preprocessing.
+- Auto-Preprocessing package that can be leveraged at the level of abstraction or at the level of customization.
-  - Users can simply experiment by running with default parameters which they can further tune by adjusting the parameters based on the requirements
-  - Methods are with proper description to make it friendly for the user
+- The flow of auto-preprocessing is handled in a way that it suits the intended type of learning.
+- Hypertuning parameters which allows user to clean data specific to any given model.
-  - Self-intelligent methods that understand the type of data, distribution etc. and compute accordingly
+- Computations for checking the type of data, distribution, correlation etc. are handled in the background.
-  - Minimises the number of checks that user has to do for preprocessing

 ## Dependencies